hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 $ mkdir raw_data reference_data scripts logs meta

 $ mkdir -p results/fastqc results/bowtie2

+$ tree     # this will show you the directory structure you just created
 ```

 > Note that we are using the parents flag (`-p` or `--parents`) with `mkdir` to complete the file path by creating any parent directories that do not exist.
 In our case, we have not yet created the `results` directory and so since it does not exist it will be created.
 This flag can be very useful when scripting workflows.